 2. Inconspicuous plumage: brown, grey, black, and white.
 The male is distinguished from the female by having a grey cap, black-throat, and white cheeks.

 5. Feet with four toes, three pointing forwards and one backwards, suitable for perching and hopping.

-It is a small bird, about 5¾ inches long, with an aggressive disposition, and very noisy, though it produces nothing that can be called a song.
+It is a small bird, about 5¾ in long, with an aggressive disposition, and very noisy, though it produces nothing that can be called a song.

 The sparrow has a curious way of getting about; it does not walk like a chicken or crow, but hops along with its feet together.
-Most small birds hop, but starlings and larks run and walk (see Figure 5).
+Most small birds hop, but starlings and larks run and walk (Fig 5).

 Sparrows fly efficiently, though not very fast, and they do not rise steeply off the ground.
-They do not often fly great distances and they spend much of their time searching for food on the ground (see Figure 6).
+They do not often fly great distances and they spend much of their time searching for food on the ground (Fig 6).